How to sell consulting services: 12 methods you can start using today

 While it may be a bit harder to get a slice of the pie than you originally thought, that doesn’t mean it’s impossible.

-In the end, to keep selling your consulting services successfully, you’ll need to put sales tasks in their proper place.
+In the end, to keep selling your consulting services successfully, especially in the competitive landscape of marketing consultant firms, you’ll need to put sales tasks in their proper place.

 The methods we’ve discussed above have been proven to work for consultants just like you.
 More than that, sharpening your sales skills can help set you apart from the growing competition.